zelon88/HRCloud2-App-Pack/README.md

 This repository (https://github.com/zelon88/HRCloud2-App-Pack) contains "Apps" for HRCloud2 (https://github.com/zelon88/HRCloud2).

-Please include a link to the official HRCloud2 repository and to provide the software in this repository with it's own copy of the GNU GPLv3 License.
+If you distribute this repository or your own HRCloud2 Apps please include a link to the official HRCloud2 repository.

 <3 Open-Source.